-1 (3) the program or communication is an electronic communication that originates 2 outside this State and is captured for redistribution to the general public in this State by a 3 community antenna or cable, radio, cable television, or other electronic system; or 4 (4) the program or communication consists of an electronic communication that 5 originates in this State, but which is not intended for distribution to the general public in this State.
-6 (f) [Investment advice and misrepresentations.]
-Sections 403(a), 404(a), 405(a), 502, 7 505, and 506 apply to a person if an act, practice, or course of business instrumental in effecting 8 prohibited or actionable conduct is engaged in this State, whether or not either party is then present 9 in this State.
-10 Proposed Comments 11 12 Source of Law: 1956 Act Section 414; RUSA Section 801.
-13 14 15 16 17 1.
-Section 610 defines the application of the Act to interstate or international transactions when only some of the elements of a violation occur in this State.
-This Section applies to all types of proceedings specified by the Act - administrative, civil, and criminal.
-The law is now settled that a person may violate the law of a particular state without ever being within the state or performing each act necessary to violate the law within that state.
-19 20 2.
-Section 610 generally follows Section 414 of the 1956 Act, but has been modernized to reflect the development of the internet and other electronic communications after 1956.
-21 22 23 24 3.
-Section 610 can be illustrated in the context of a civil action under Section 509(b) by a purchaser in State A against a seller in State B: 25 26 Section 610(a) would apply when an "offer to sell is made in this State."
-27 28 29 30 Section 610(c) provides that an offer which originates in State B and is directed to State A is made in both states.
+- (1) the program or communication is syndicated and distributed from outside this State for redistribution to the general public in this State; - (2) the program or communication is supplied by a radio, television, or other electronic network with the electronic signal originating from outside this State for redistribution to the general public in this State; - (3) the program or communication is an electronic communication that originates outside this State and is captured for redistribution to the general public in this State by a community antenna or cable, radio, cable television, or other electronic system; or - (4) the program or communication consists of an electronic communication that originates in this State, but which is not intended for distribution to the general public in this State. - (f) [Investment advice and misrepresentations.]
+Sections 403(a), 404(a), 405(a), 502, 505, and 506 apply to a person if the person engages in an act, practice, or course of business instrumental in effecting prohibited or actionable conduct in this State, whether or not either party is then present in this State.

+Source of Law: 1956 Act Section 414; RUSA Section 801.

+- 1. Section 610 defines the application of the Act to interstate or international transactions when only some of the elements of a violation occur in this State.
+This Section applies to all types of proceedings specified by the Act administrative, civil, and criminal.
+The law is now settled that a person may violate the law of a particular state without ever being within the state or performing each act necessary to violate the law within that state. - 2.
+Section 610 generally follows Section 414 of the 1956 Act, but has been modernized to reflect the development of the Internet and other electronic communications after 1956. - 3.
+Section 610 can be illustrated in the context of a civil action under Section 509(b) by a purchaser in State A against a seller in State B:

+Section 610(a) would apply when an "offer to sell is made in this State."

+Section 610(c) provides that an offer which originates in State B and is directed to State A is made in both states.
 The securities act of State A would apply under Section 610(c)(2).
-The act of State B would apply also under Section 610(c)(1).
+The act of State B would apply also, under Section 610(c)(1).
 The intent is to prevent a seller in State B from using that state as a base of operations for defrauding person in other states.

-31 32 33 34 Section 610(e) addresses offers made through publications, radio, television, or electronic communications.
+Section 610(e) addresses offers made through publications, radio, television, or electronic communications.
 The subsection provides a series of safe harbors for advertisements in newspapers, magazines, radio, television, or electronic media that either originate outside State A or that originate in State A but are directed outside the state to the general public.
-With respect to bona fide newspapers or other publications of general, regular, and paid circulation, the safe harbor requires that more than two-thirds of its circulation be outside State A. With respect to radio, television, or other electronic communications, safe harbors are specified in Sections 610(e)(1)-(4).
+With respect to bona fide newspapers or other publications of general, regular, and paid circulation, the safe harbor requires that more than two thirds of its circulation be outside State A. With respect to radio, television, or other electronic communications, safe harbors are specified in Sections 610(e)(1) through (4).

-Section 610(d), however, provides that a person in State A who makes an offer to purchase as a result of communication described in Section 610(e) may cause the Act to be applicable if the offeror accepts the offer "in this State."
+Section 610(d), however, provides that a person in State A who makes an offer to purchase as a result of communication described in Section 610(e) may cause the act to be applicable if the offeror accepts the offer "in this State."
 Section 610(d) defines when an offer is accepted "in this State."